Information Security Office

 Always be cautious of links in suspicious email messages, which may go to an illegitimate website or a fraudulent login page.
 In some cases, these links may lead to malicious software (viruses, trojans) that can infect your computer.

 The following are tips on how to avoid falling victim to phishing schemes:

-- Always remember UT Arlington staff will never request that you submit your username (NetID) or passwords via email.
+- Always remember UT Arlington staff will never request that you submit your passwords via email.

-- Do not provide a NetID and password in email.
+- Do not provide your NetID and password in email.

 - Do not respond to emails that require you to enter personal or financial information directly into the email.

 - Do not reply to emails that ask you to send personal information.

 - Do not respond to emails threatening to close your account if you do not provide personal information.